-This policy provides a framework and guidance for the Shire of Cocos (Keeling) Islands (the Shire) to provide financial assistance to past and present Councillors and employees who become respondents in legal proceedings as a result of because of their official duties.
+This policy provides a framework and guidance for the Shire of Cocos (Keeling) Islands (the Shire) to provide financial assistance to past and present Councillors and employees who become respondents in legal proceedings because of their official duties.

 This policy applies to Councillors and employees (including past elected members and former employees) who seek legal advice or where they are involved in civil legal proceedings arising from the course of their official functions.